dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/auxiliary-AztecDetails.md

 **Return Value**

-The number of columns in the Aztec barcode.
+An integer representing the number of columns in the Aztec barcode.

 ### getLayerNumber

-Gets the layer number of the Aztec barcode.
+Returns the layer number of the Aztec barcode.
+A negative number (-1, -2, -3, -4) specifies a compact Aztec code, while a positive number (1, 2, ..
+32) specifies a normal (full-range) Aztec code.
+The layer number determines the complexity and capacity of the Aztec barcode.

 ```java
 int getLayerNumber()